Fishing in Placencia, Belize: A local guide's perspective

 Table of contents

-Local conservation and guiding heritage
+Conservation and guiding heritage

-Belize as a country has worked hard to keep the fisheries healthy.
-All sport fishing species like Permit, Tarpon, and Bonefish have been strictly catch-and-release by law since 2009, and a nationwide gill net ban in 2020 has further boosted game fish populations.
-Thanks to these conservation efforts, Permit in Placencia, for instance, is more plentiful than ever.
-We also see schools of Bonefish returning to the sandy flats outside Placencia.
-I learned the sport from my father, Charlie Leslie Sr., who was one of Belize's pioneering fly fishing guides, and many other Placencia fly fishing guides also come from families who've fished here for generations.
+The country has worked hard to keep the fisheries healthy.
+All sport fishing species like Permit, Tarpon, and Bonefish have been strictly catch-and-release by law since 2009.
+The nationwide gill net ban in 2020 further boosted game fish populations.
+Thanks to these conservation efforts, permit are more plentiful than ever.
+We're also seeing schools of bonefish returning to the sandy flats outside town.

-Most visiting anglers want to target one (or all) of three species.
-Each of these presents a unique challenge and rush.
-Here's a closer look at Permit, Tarpon, and Bonefish – and some tips on when and where to find them on the Placencia flats.
+Most visiting anglers want to target one or all of these three species.
+Each presents a unique challenge and rush.
+Here's a closer look at what you'll find on the flats around Placencia and Hopkins.

-Permit in Placencia – the ultimate flats challenge
+Permit: the ultimate flats challenge

-Tarpons tend to be most active when light and temperature are in our favor.
+Tarpon are most active when light and temperature are in our favor.
 Dawn and dusk are prime times, especially on calm days.
-Tides matter too: an incoming tide can push baitfish into the lagoons, drawing Tarpon in to feed, while an outgoing tide concentrates bait at creek outlets.
-We often plan Tarpon fishing for periods of moving water and avoid slack tide when they might settle down.
-Your tackle should be sturdy – I usually recommend a 10–12 weight rod, a reel with plenty of backing, and a 40–80 lb shock tippet.
-When you hook up, set a hard strip set followed by a few firm side-pulls of the rod to jank in that hook.
+Tides matter too.
+An incoming tide pushes baitfish into the lagoons, drawing tarpon in to feed.
+An outgoing tide concentrates bait at creek outlets.
+I plan tarpon fishing for periods of moving water and avoid slack tide when they settle down.

-Local conditions and gear considerations
+Local conditions and gear

-The weather in Placencia is typically warm and tropical.
-Expect daytime temperatures around 80–90°F (27–32°C) for most of the year.
+The weather is warm and tropical.
+Expect daytime temperatures around 80-90°F (27-32°C) for most of the year.
 It can get a bit cooler (70s°F) on winter mornings and hotter (mid-90s°F) in midsummer midday, but overall it's pleasantly warm.
-Humidity is relatively high, and the sun is intense – even when there's a nice breeze, that tropical sun will roast unprotected skin.
-So, sun protection is necessary: pack a good hat or a cap, polarized sunglasses with copper or green glass, high-SPF sunscreen, a buff, and a lightweight long-sleeve sun shirt.
-Lightweight quick-dry pants and flats boots are necessary for wading the flats.
-Also, please bring a light rain jacket in your bag; rain showers here are usually brief but can pop up from nowhere.
+Humidity is high, and the sun is intense.
+Even when there's a nice breeze, that tropical sun will roast unprotected skin.

 Rods and reels